EVerest/everest-core/docs/source/explanation/linux-yocto/ota-updates.rst

 RAUC implementation in EVerest
 ------------------------------

-EVerest implements everything down to the actual RAUC process in Linux: the interface is the D-Bus interface of RAUC.
-The implementation for this is provided as part of the
-`Linux Systemd Rauc module </reference/modules/Linux_Systemd_Rauc>`_.
+EVerest interacts with RAUC via its D-Bus interface.
+This is provided by the `Linux Systemd Rauc module </reference/modules/Linux_Systemd_Rauc>`_.

 In EVerest the update process is fully integrated with OCPP.